Which JACS Path Should I Use?

 |---|---|---|

-| Signed tool outputs inside LangChain / LangGraph on Python | Python Framework Adapters | Smallest path: sign tool results without adding MCP |
+| Signed tool outputs inside LangChain / LangGraph on Python | Python Framework Adapters | Add provenance without changing the rest of the app. |

-| Signed tool outputs inside LangChain.js / LangGraph on Node | Node.js LangChain.js | Same idea for TypeScript |
+| Signed tool outputs inside LangChain.js / LangGraph on Node | Node.js LangChain.js | Same pattern for TypeScript. |

-| To secure your existing MCP server/client code | Python MCP or Node.js MCP | Use wrappers or transport proxies around code you already have |
+| Secure existing MCP server/client code | Python MCP or Node.js MCP | Wrap the transport or register JACS tools. |

-| Cross-organization agent discovery and signed artifact exchange | A2A Interoperability | MCP is not enough for this boundary |
+| Cross-organization agent discovery and artifact exchange | A2A Interoperability | Use A2A for agent-to-agent boundaries. |

-| Multi-party approval or quorum workflows | Multi-Agent Agreements | Agreements are the right primitive, not just one-off signatures |
+| Multi-party approval or quorum workflows | Multi-Agent Agreements | Agreements are the right primitive for sign-off. |

 When You Probably Do Not Need JACS

-- You only need integrity, not signer identity or third-party verification
+- You only need integrity, not signer identity or third-party verification.

-- A plain checksum or database audit log already satisfies the requirement
+- A plain checksum or database audit log already satisfies the requirement.

 Recommended Adoption Order